Evaluate your product’s description and intended use to determine your devices product classification, product code and regulation number

 The 510(k) did not convince the reviewer of substantial equivalence.

-With over 20 years’ experience writing successful submissions, we know a successfully written 510(k) presents a coherent and consistent Substantial Equivalence argument for the predicate device throughout the entire 510(k).
+We know a successfully written 510(k) presents a coherent and consistent Substantial Equivalence argument for the predicate device throughout the entire 510(k).

 FDA 510(k) Reviewers expect specific data, data analysis and conclusions since they review competitors’ 510(k)s.
 Will your 510(k) measure up?